pyvel26/pyvel26/README.md

 ## 👋🏾 Hello!

-I started my career as a **data engineer**, building pipelines that moved and transformed data for analytics and reporting.
+I started my career as a **data engineer** building pipelines that moved and transformed data for analytics and reporting.
-Over time, those pipelines evolved into **full-fledged platforms** and I found myself just as interested in the **infrastructure, orchestration, and automation** as the data itself.
+Over time, those pipelines evolved into **full-fledged platforms**, and I found myself just as interested in the **infrastructure, orchestration, and automation** as the data itself.

 With the help of AI and a lot of reflection, I realized I think like a **system builder**:
 - How will this scale?